Myth 2: Dyspraxia and DCD are the same

 People often use the terms Developmental Coordination Disorder (DCD) and dyspraxia interchangeably.
 One reason for this is that dyspraxia is not actually a recognised diagnosis, even though the term is used frequently.

 DCD is a formal diagnosis.
 Children with DCD must have delays with their motor skills greater than would be expected for their age.
 Their difficulties need to affect all areas of their life, so both at school and home.
 The delays in their motor skills must also not be due to another condition, such as cerebral palsy.
-It is recommended that this condition is not diagnosed until after the age of seven.
+It is recommended that this condition is not diagnosed until after the age of four to five, but some paediatricians may wait until seven.
 Often there are challenges with organisation, planning and time keeping.

 So, is there a difference between dyspraxia and DCD?